yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **create a new budget**.

 When a new budget is created, you will see the new budget displayed as an entry on the current page.

- > ⚠ This command is only available on the main page of NUSave.

  > ⚠ When you open NUSave for the first time, **the ListView will be populated with sample data**.
  > Use the `clear` command to remove all sample data in NUSave.